Doppler (building)

-Doppler (also known as Amazon Tower I and Rufus 2.0 Block 14) is a 524 ft office building in Seattle, Washington, United States, that is home to the corporate headquarters of Amazon.
+Doppler (also known as Amazon Tower I and Rufus 2.0 Block 14) is a 524 ft office building in Seattle, Washington, which is home to the corporate headquarters of Amazon.
 It is located in the Denny Triangle neighborhood of the city, at the intersection of Westlake Avenue and 7th Avenue near the Westlake Center and McGraw Square.

-Doppler is part of the three-tower campus that Amazon is developing in the area and is able to house 3,800 employees.
+Doppler is part of the three-tower campus that Amazon is developing in the area and is able to accommodate 3,800 employees.
 The tower takes its name from the internal codename of the Amazon Echo voice-controlled speaker, which launched in 2014.

 Construction

 The Amazon campus, designed by Seattle architecture firm NBBJ, was approved by the Seattle Department of Planning and Development in late 2012 and excavation on Tower I began under the direction of Sellen Construction in June 2013.
 The tower was topped out in February 2015 and opened on December 14, 2015.